guywuy/recipes/src/lamb-curry.md

   * **half** of the garlic paste ({% controlled 0.5 %}tbsp)
   * {% tooltip 'salt', 2, 'tsp' %}
   * {% tooltip 'kasuri methi', 0.5, 'tbsp' %}
 * Cover and set aside for at least 2 hours, or overnight in the fridge.
-This can be in the slow cooker if easiest.

 ### Cook whole spices and start lamb

 * Heat a 1 or 2 tablespoons of oil in the slow cooker on 'fry' setting (or a pan if the lamb was marinating in the slow cooker) and add the whole spices:
   * **star anise, bay leaf, black cardamom, green cardamom & cinnamon.**
 * Once the spices begin to sizzle, add the **mint leaves** and immediately stir in the **marinated lamb** and cook on a medium heat for about 5 minutes.
-* Pour enough hot water to nearly cover the lamb and mix well.
+* Pour enough **hot water** to nearly cover the lamb and mix well.
 Cover and start cooking on high while you prep the tomato/onion curry sauce below.
   * *This can cook like this for about an hour if you want to delay the next step at all, or proceed straight away.*

 ### Make the curry sauce